mattermost/mattermost-developer-documentation/site/content/contribute/containers/_index.md

 - [mattermost/mattermost-cloud](https://hub.docker.com/r/mattermost/mattermost-cloud) - Mattermost Private Cloud is a SaaS offering meant to smooth and accelerate the customer journey from trial to full adoption.
 For more information see https://github.com/mattermost/mattermost-cloud.

+- [mattermost/mattermost-preview](https://hub.docker.com/r/mattermost/mattermost-preview) - This is a Docker image to install Mattermost in Preview Mode for exploring product functionality on a single machine using Docker.
+[Documentation](http://bit.ly/1W76riY).
+[GitHub](https://github.com/mattermost/mattermost-docker-preview).

+- [mattermost/platform](https://hub.docker.com/r/mattermost/platform) - Mirror of **mattermost/mattermost-preview**.
+This is a Docker image to install Mattermost in Preview Mode for exploring product functionality on a single machine using Docker.
+Preview image (mirror).
+[Documentation](http://bit.ly/1W76riY).
+[GitHub](https://github.com/mattermost/mattermost-docker-preview).

 ## Community-Maintained Docker Images

 - [mattermost/mattermost-prod-app](https://hub.docker.com/r/mattermost/mattermost-prod-app) - Community driven image for Mattermost Server. **This Docker repository will be deprecated in Mattermost 6.0**.
 For more information and to check the Dockerfile please refer to https://github.com/mattermost/mattermost-docker.